 Information about New Jersey Student Learning Standards can be found on the NJDOE website.
-An English course participation table is not included below because students are required to take four years of English in high school.
-Detailed information about students enrolled in AP/IB courses in English Language Arts and other subject areas is available in the AP/IB Courses Offered table in the College and Career Readiness Section of this report.
+An English courses in English Language Arts and other subject areas is available in the AP/IB Courses Offered table in the College and Career Readiness Section of this report.